 Staying visible and safe should always be the priority when it comes to riding a bike, and one good way to do so is to ensure you have a good front bike light and rear bike light.
 Explore the options below and discover what’s best for you and your ride.

 Between sunset and sunrise, having a functioning front and rear light is a legal requirement, but we’d recommend it at other times too, be that on bright days or when it’s grey and rainy.
-Whether it's a light to purely be seen, or a light to see, on the road or off-road, here at Sigma Sports we stock a large range of bike lights and have experts on hand to help you choose.
+Whether it's a light to purely be seen, or a light to see, on the road or off-road, here at Sigma Sports we stock a large range of bike lights from the likes of Exposure Lights, Knog and Lezyne, to name just a few, and have experts on hand to help you choose.

 What do I need to consider when choosing a bike light?